ABDULMAJEED7778/OrderFoodDeliveryMicroservices/README.md

 - **Inter-Service Communication**: REST APIs are used for communication between microservices.
 - **Database**: Each microservice uses its own database for data persistence.

+## Demonstration
+You can find the demonstartion video in the main directory

 ## Prerequisites
 Before running the project, ensure you have the following installed:
 - Java 11 or later